 - Seriously.
 Just ask. a) Ask for help if: i.
 You tried something and can’t figure it out.ii.
 You don’t know the answer.iii.
 You asked before and no one has answered yet.iv.
 You’re drowning and need a life vest.

 Ways to help learn more faster (IMHO)

 Working well as a unit is important on our account management team.
 It’s like we’re all trying to run forward with our arms linked – we’re only as fast as our slowest team member.
 For everyone to be on the same page, each person has to train to keep up.

-If you see an email that you don’t know how to solve, write down the ticket number (or add a note to the ticket) so that you can see how the person responds: a) You can “follow” emails on Helpscout. b) If you see a question pop up in chat that you don’t understand, follow it, write down the URL, and take screenshots of the conversation.
+- If you see an email that you don’t know how to solve, write down the ticket number (or add a note to the ticket) so that you can see how the person responds: a) You can “follow” emails on Helpscout. b) If you see a question pop up in chat that you don’t understand, follow it, write down the URL, and take screenshots of the conversation.

 - Take notes: a) There is a huge notes document that we can share if you think it would help.
 Generally, I don’t know if other people’s notes are helpful, but they might be a good reference.

 - Read Consider Your Options (if you’ve already read it, read it again).